Find Affordable College Courses

 32 Yearly Graduations

 University of North Carolina at Chapel Hill comes in at #3 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-During the 2020-2021 academic year, 32 people received their doctor's degree in multi / interdisciplinary studies from UNC Chapel Hill.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+During the most recent year for which we have data, 32 people received their doctor's degree in multi / interdisciplinary studies from UNC Chapel Hill.
+About 79% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in multi / interdisciplinary studies at University of North Carolina at Chapel Hill make a median salary of 81,475.

 #3